jodymgustafson/mezcal/readme.md

-# Math Expression (MEX) Scanner
+# Mezcal: Mathematical Expression Calculator

+Mezcal is a package for dynamically executing mathematical expressions at runtime.

-Lexical parser for mathematical expressions.
-Also supports defining custom functions and simple boolean logic.
+It also contains a simple scripting language for defining custom functions and simple boolean logic.

+The package consists of a lexical scanner, a parser to create an abstract syntax tree, and an interpreter to evaluate the expression.

+There is also a compiler to compile to StackVM assembly language.
+Use this when you need to execute an expression many times, such as drawing a graph.

-See test.mex for examples.
+See test.mez for examples.

 ## Keywords